 “Practitioners of vodou believe in spirits called loa.
 You might think of the loa as gods.
 The bokor is a servant of the loa, so in this way, he is like a priest.
 He does not practice magic.
 He serves the loa.”

-“But not all loa are kind, benevolent spirits, isn’t that right, Miss Monday?” asked Kass.
+“But not all loa are kind, benevolent spirits, isn’t that right, Miss Monday?” asked Kas.

 Jonathan raised an appraising eyebrow.

-Kass shrugged.
+Kas shrugged.
 “I happen to read the Royal Geographical Society papers as well.”

 “They say that a bokor serves with both hands,” Miss Monday explained.
 “On the one hand, the light—healing the sick, protecting the weak.
 On the other hand, the dark.
 A bokor that embraces this sort of power is supposedly able to raise the dead.”